Safeguarding and club policies

-Herne Hill Youth Cycling Club takes the safety and welfare of all its cyclists very seriously.
-For the protection of all and in line with statutory requirements for any sports coaching club, we have a number of Codes of Practice, Policies and Procedures that all participants, parents & carers, coaches and volunteers are signed up to.
+Herne Hill Youth Cycling Club (HHYCC) takes the safety and welfare of all its cyclists very seriously.
+For the protection of all, and in line with statutory requirements for any sports coaching club, we have a number of codes of practice, policies and procedures that all participants, parents and carers, coaches and volunteers are signed up to.
 You can find all our policies here.

 HHYCC is also a British Cycling club and we abide by their policies on safeguarding and protecting children.
 All coaches have the relevant DBS checks and adhere to the British Cycling Code of Conduct.

-We have two Club Welfare Officers whose mandate is to maintain British Cycling's high standards in relation to children participating in cycling; allowing peace of mind for participants, their families and cycling clubs by ensuring those working with young people are suitable to do so.
+We have a Club Welfare Officer whose mandate is to maintain British Cycling's high standards in relation to children participating in cycling.
+By ensuring those working with young people are suitable to do so, they allow peace of mind for participants, their families and other cycling clubs.

-If you have any concern at all about any aspect of any activity or individual at the club, please email email@example.com.
+If you have any concern at all about any aspect of any activity or individual at the club, please contact James Yeatman by email at email@example.com.